Travel from Baku to Tbilisi and explore the best of the Caucasus.

 Today, we begin our tour with a panorama of the city, viewed from a height of the Upland Park, which clearly gives an idea of the contrasts and scale of the city that covers Baku Bay as a horseshoe.
 The town is in the shape of an amphitheater, descending down to the Caspian Sea.
 The tour covers the central part of Baku showing of the most interesting historical and architectural sites, as well as visiting a favorite walking place for residents and guests – Baku Boulevard.
 Also we will visit the “Old Town”, there are several dozen historical and architectural monuments are situated in its the territory, including the Palace of the Shirvanshahs, the symbol of Baku – Maiden Tower, places of rest and stay of medieval merchants – Caravanserai.

-After lunch, we will visit to the cultural complex named after Heydar Aliyev.
-Many of those who first saw the design project of the Center named after Heydar Aliyev could not believe that such a project could ever come true.
+After lunch, we will visit to the cultural complex named after Heydar Aliyev, former president.
+Many of those who first saw the design project of the center named after Heydar Aliyev could not believe that such a project could ever come true.
 In fact, even in theory, the construction of a building complex with extraordinary design looks far from being realistic.
 Overnight in Baku.

 Gobustan, is a historical and an architectural reserve under the open sky with the unique cave paintings of Neolithic times, which is located in 70 kilometers from Baku.
 There are more than 6,000 petroglyphs dated over 12,000 years old in Gobustan.
 The figures reflect the life of people in the Stone Age – hunting, recreation, dance, accompanied by the melodious sounds of “Gaval Dash” (a large rock with a deep resonant sound).
 Thanks to the huge rocks, there were formed many caves, which served as a refuge for ancient people and helped to survive during bad weather.
 Before the start of the tour to Gobustan we will visit the newly-built hi-tech museum of the same name.
 After lunch, we will have an excursion to the Temple of fire worshipers Ateshgah.